judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-20-porto-seguro-brazil-travel-guide.markdown

 It is also among the most beautiful places in the country.
 The beaches feel untouched.
 There are no major cities for hundreds of miles, no (noticeable) pollution, and **everything is left in a very natural state**.

-{% cloudinary default /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Beach-Panoramic.jpg alt="Porto Seguro, Bahia, Brazil, Beach Panoramic" description="Porto Seguro, Bahia, Brazil, Beach Panoramic.
+{% cloudinary /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Beach-Panoramic.jpg alt="Porto Seguro, Bahia, Brazil, Beach Panoramic" description="Porto Seguro, Bahia, Brazil, Beach Panoramic.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 The entire coastline is lined with beach huts which play music the whole day and night.
 There is no lack of facility to relax, a place to sit or layout, or servers to bring you a **fresh-cut coconut, pineapple, or a refreshing caipirinha**.
 The beach life in Porto Seguro is both relaxed and energetic at the same time.
 You will feel the joy, the fun, and the warmth of the Brazilian spirit while being completely relaxed.

-{% cloudinary default /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Ponta-Grande-Beach.jpg alt="Porto Seguro, Bahia, Brazil, Ponta Grande Beach" description="Porto Seguro, Bahia, Brazil, Ponta Grande Beach.
+{% cloudinary /assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Ponta-Grande-Beach.jpg alt="Porto Seguro, Bahia, Brazil, Ponta Grande Beach" description="Porto Seguro, Bahia, Brazil, Ponta Grande Beach.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Axé: The Music of Bahia.
 The Music of Brazil.